Offshore powerboat racing: Early Development (1903–1960s)

+Modern Era (1960s–1980s)

-The sport entered the modern era in the 1960s, with notable names like Jim Wynn, Don Aronow, and Dick Bertram competing in events such as the Bahamas 500 mi race.
-During that time, the 'navigator' position in the raceboat was extremely important (unlike in today's small, track-like circuits), as finding small checkpoints over a hundred-mile open ocean run was a difficult endeavour.
+The sport entered the modern era in the 1960s, with notable names like Jim Wynne, Don Aronow, and Dick Bertram competing in events such as the Bahamas 500 mi race.
+During that time, the navigator position in the raceboat was extremely important, as finding small checkpoints over hundred-mile open ocean runs was a difficult endeavour.

+Jim Wynne, an engineer who invented the stern drive propulsion system, won the World Offshore Championship in 1964 and 1966 in boats of his own design.
+Don Aronow founded Formula Marine in 1962, collaborating with Wynne and Walt Walters to develop high-performance deep-vee hulls, and went on to establish iconic brands including Donzi Marine, Magnum Marine, and Cigarette Racing.

-The list of modern world champions extended into the 1980s, when the sport entered the catamaran, and then the 'superboat' era – the 1000 cubic inch total engine displacement restrictions were lifted for boats over 45 ft in length, and soon three- and four-engine boats sporting F16 fighter canopies replaced the venerable 35 to 40 ft deep-vee hulls that had been the sport's top category for twenty years.
+The list of modern world champions extended into the 1980s, when the sport entered the catamaran and then the 'superboat' era.
+The 1000 cubic inch total engine displacement restrictions were lifted for boats over 45 ft in length, and soon three- and four-engine boats sporting F16 fighter canopies replaced the venerable 35 to 40 ft deep-vee hulls that had been the sport's top category for twenty years.

+In the 1980s, European design became more prominent with Don Shead's aluminium monohulls, Italian manufacturers Picchiotti and CUV, and the James Beard-Clive Curtis Cougar catamarans setting new standards.
+Fabio Buzzi made a significant technological advance by introducing glass-reinforced polymer hulls, turbo-charged engines, and integral surface drives, with his boats winning numerous championships throughout the 1980s and 1990s.

+Contemporary Development (1990s–Present)

-Modern races are short, track style events with much improved viewing for the spectators, and the different categories of boats have multiplied far beyond the 4 classes that were common through much of the 1960s, '70s, and '80s.
+The 1990s saw the emergence of Michael Peter's designs and Tencara and Victory hulls dominating the sport, with Sterling, Lamborghini, Seatek and Mercury sharing the power battle.
+Modern races are short, track-style events with improved viewing for spectators.
+The different categories of boats have multiplied beyond the four classes that were common through much of the 1960s, '70s, and '80s.

-In recent years the biggest number of entries in Offshore races have been for the Cowes – Torquay – Cowes and Cowes – Poole – Cowes races held by the British Offshore Powerboat Race Club.
+In recent years, the biggest number of entries in British offshore races have been for the Cowes-Torquay-Cowes and Cowes-Poole-Cowes races held by the British Offshore Powerboat Race Club.